ianderrington/genai/docs/Understanding/agents/actions_and_tools.md

+Actions and tools, also called 'plugins', can be considered function calls to routines external to the LLM.
+While potentially minimal distinction.
+Often relayed by an [interpreter](./interpreter.md) or a perhaps simple syntax-pattern like {{{function_name; values}}}, or more complete json input that can be validated for the function of choice.

+!!! code "[Local LLM Function Calling](https://github.com/rizerphe/local-llm-function-calling) enforces json semantics for calls to functions"

 ## Action

 Actions may be be internal or externally focused.  focused generally related to an agent's '`memory`, or externally focused, with tools, though their distinction may be moot.